 In America, we drive on the right-hand side of the road, and would you believe it?
 We tend to shop that way as well.
 Customer behavior studies show that nearly 90 percent of shoppers naturally drift to the right upon entering a store.
 Likewise, in countries like England where they drive on the left, customers steer left upon entering a store.

 So what does that mean for retail store owners?
-In the US, it means three key things:
+According to Georganne Bender of Kizer & Bender, in the US it means three key things:

 - The right-hand side of your store, especially the waterfront property just beyond the decompression zone, is best for promotional displays.